-Wright Library's History
+Wright Library History

 Library's National Historic Register Plaque

-More than eighty years ago, community leaders had the foresight to strengthen the community with a new library building located in the heart of Oakwood, and Orville Wright, who served on the Library’s Board of Trustees, personally underwrote the campaign to pass a bond issue to support it.
+More than eighty years ago, community leaders had the foresight to strengthen the community with a new library building located in the heart of Oakwood, Ohio.
+Orville Wright, who served on the Library’s Board of Trustees, personally underwrote the campaign to pass a bond issue to support it.
 With its Tudor architecture, stained glass windows, and original wood shelving, Wright Library is a registered historic landmark and a reminder that Oakwood is steeped in history and tradition, as well as a unique place to live and learn.

 Early days